What is a life annuity?

 - Cheque from your Canadian Bank Account for non-registered funds or for registered funds, a copy of your last registered statement of account.

-- A copy of your Canadian Government Issue Photo ID such as Canadian Passport or Canadian Drivers Picture ID.
+- A copy of your Canadian Government Issue Photo ID such as a Canadian Passport or Canadian Drivers Picture ID.

-Canadian Life Insurance Companies are very sensitive about the potential of criminals using Canadian Annuities to launder proceeds of non-registered money which might originate from criminal activities.
+Canadian Life Insurance Companies are very sensitive about the potential of criminals using Canadian Annuities to launder proceeds of non-registered money that might originate from criminal activities.
 You may therefore expect additional questions to verify the origin of your non-registered lump sum of money that you want to use to purchase an annuity.

-What is a Guaranteed Period:
+What is a Guaranteed Period?

 What is a Back To Back Annuity:

-What is an Insured Annuity:
+What is an Insured Annuity?

-This is an annuity that is purchased with a 0 year guarantee so that the death of the annuitant stops any further annuity payments.
+This is an annuity that is purchased with a 0-year guarantee so that the death of the annuitant stops any further annuity payments.
 A permanent life insurance policy is also purchased on the life of the annuitant.
 The death benefit of the life insurance would be the same as the amount that was used to purchase the annuity.
-This combination of guaranteed life annuity provides the highest payout of all types of annuities, along with a guaranteed life insurance policy assures that the full value of the annuity would be paid tax free through the life insurance policy to the annuitant’s surviving beneficiaries.
-In effect, the person entering into this kind of life insured annuity plan would receive annuity income for the rest of his/her life and upon that person’s death, a tax free death benefit from the life insurance would be paid to the surviving beneficiaries.
+This combination of guaranteed life annuity provides the highest payout of all types of annuities, along with a guaranteed life insurance policy assures that the full value of the annuity would be paid tax-free through the life insurance policy to the annuitant’s surviving beneficiaries.
+In effect, the person entering into this kind of life-insured annuity plan would receive annuity income for the rest of his/her life, and upon that person’s death, a tax-free death benefit from the life insurance would be paid to the surviving beneficiaries.

-Insuring a life annuity in this manner is an excellent way to provide guaranteed tax free funds to surviving beneficiaries.
+Insuring a life annuity in this manner is an excellent way to provide guaranteed tax-free funds to surviving beneficiaries.
 The application for the annuity and the application for the life insurance are separate transactions and usually applied for through different life insurance companies so that there is no suspicion of preferential treatment given to the life insurance application.
-Application for the life insurance policy is usually done first to make certain that the proposed annuitant really does qualify for life insurance coverage.
+Application for the life insurance policy is usually done first to make certain that the proposed annuitant does qualify for life insurance coverage.
 Without the life insurance part of the equation, this plan will not work.

-What is an Indexed Annuity:
+What is an Indexed Annuity?

 life insurance companies offer indexed guaranteed life pay annuities that start with payments that are lower than a regular life pay annuity but instead of the payments remaining the same throughout the annuitant’s lifetime, the initial payment is somewhat less and at the end of the first year of payments, payouts increase annually according to a set percentage that the annuitant has chosen.
 Maximum indexing is set a 5% but not all insurance companies offer this much.